Resurgent structure of the 't Hooft-Polyakov monopole: Acknowledgments

 \section{Acknowledgments}

 The work has been performed with the support from the Charles University Research Center of Excellence UNCE/24/SCI/016 grant and from the FORTE project CZ.02.01.01/00/22\_008/0004632 co-funded by the EU and the Ministry of Education, Youth and Sports of the Czech Republic.
 The author is grateful to Petr Bene\v{s} and Filip Blaschke for valuable feedback on the manuscript.
+The paper is dedicated to the memory of the author’s mother.